athombv/node-homey-zigbeedriver/README.md

 # homey-zigbeedriver

 ## Introduction
 This module can be used to make the development of Zigbee apps for Homey easier.
+This library can be used on the latest version of Homey's Zigbee stack released in Homey v5.0.0.

 It is essentially a map-tool from Homey-capabilities to Zigbee endpoints and clusters.